Sunday Worship: 10:00 AM

 Architect’s plans were drawn and fund drives were started to construct a church building.
 Not all members were happy with the plans to move, and to complicate matters further, many members were employees of AT&T. AT&T was opening a new software development facility in Illinois and moved the software operations based in Holmdel to Illinois.
 Employees were given the option of relocating or leaving the company.
 Once the dust settled, almost half of the membership of Lincroft Presbyterian Church had moved to Illinois and the remaining congregation was left to build the new church building.

-After more than three years of fund raising, working with architects and planning, ground was broken on December 5, 1965.
+After more than three years of fund raising, working with architects and planning, ground was broken on December 5, 1965 at the new location at the corner of West Front Street and Everett Road in Lincroft.
 The plans were partially implemented, consisting of an all-purpose room to be used for worship and classrooms.
 The new church was dedicated on October 9, 1966.

 The Rev. Mills served until the end of 1966.
 The Ref.
 George M. Watson served as interim pastor until Rev. Harold Turner’s ministry began on January 1, 1968.
 Rev. Turner served for fifteen years before receiving a call to Oklahoma.
 The Rev. Charles Hartman served as interim pastor.
 On September 9, 1984 Rev. John De Vries was installed as the third pastor of Lincroft Presbyterian Church and served until August 1988.